PrinceOfPuppers/qbot/README.md

 print(x == 3) # prints ProbVal([0.5, 0.5], [False, True])
 ```
 They are compatible with nearly all inbuilt python operators, qbot specific helper functions, and the provided numpy/math functions.
-ProbVals will auto normalize on instantiation
+ProbVals will auto normalize on instantiation.

 **ProbVal Attributes:**
 - `x.values - list<any>` \